 As a new project is announced, those people interested in working with us on the project, submit expressions of interest; in the case of production crew; a verbal or written expression of interest in being involved, and in the case of actors, applying to audition.

 All actors and crew are self-employed as freelancers, and required to declare their earnings to HMRC in their self-assessments.

 While we would love to provide, and are actively working to secure funding, for full union-rate payments to all actors and crew, this is an uphill battle.
-In the mean time we operate on a profit-share basis.
+In the mean time we often have to operate on a profit-share basis.
 This means that 100% of profits from show ticket sales, however much or little that be, are divided equally among the actors and crew, with the provision of copies of ticket sales reports for openness and clarity.

 This allows actors and crew to build paid credits towards their Equity and Spotlight memberships, receive as much financially as we are able to give them for their time and involvement.